 SSE is an international network of organisations.
-Meet the team who work at our central office in London, UK.
+Meet some of the team who work at our central office in London, UK.

 Chief Executive | email@example.com

-Alastair is the co-founder and director of a Tonic Housing CIC which is looking to develop a fresh approach to LGBT elder living.
-Alastair has held trustee roles in a number of organisations and is currently a trustee of the Sheila McKechnie Foundation.
-He has previously been a trustee of organisations including Social Enterprise UK, UnLtd and the Akram Khan Dance Company.
+Alastair is also the co-founder and director of a Tonic Housing CIC, which is looking to develop a fresh approach to LGBT elder living.
+He is a trustee of the Sheila McKechnie Foundation and Cabrach Trust, and has previously held trustee roles at Social Enterprise UK, UnLtd, Access and the Akram Khan Dance Company.

 Philippa has worked in learning and skills development organisations for 15 years, with a particular focus on enterprise training and employability programming for young people.
 She has held training delivery and programme management roles in the UK with the Prince’s Trust and internationally with World Challenge Expeditions.
 Prior to joining SSE she spent seven years launching and leading the UK office of Canadian charity Street Kids International, training local NGOs in the developing world to deliver participatory enterprise skills training for street youth.

-Lilli joined SSE in August 2016 as Executive Assistant and Office Manager.
-She is here to assist the Chief Executive Alastair Wilson and help with ensuring the smooth running of the office.
+Lilli joined SSE in August 2016 as executive assistant and office manager.
+She is here to assist the CEO Alastair Wilson and help with ensuring the smooth running of the office.

-Lilli has an extensive background in Administration and prior to SSE worked as the Office Manager for Cripplegate Foundation, a grant giving charity in London.
-She has also worked with various other charities on a volunteer basis including the Footprints Foundation with 2 visits to work on their projects out in South Africa.
+Lilli has an extensive background in administration and prior to SSE worked as the office manager for Cripplegate Foundation, a grant giving charity in London.
+She has also worked with various other charities on a volunteer basis including the Footprints Foundation with two visits to work on their projects out in South Africa.

 Sophie has spent a decade working in journalism and communications, specialising in entrepreneurs.
 She was the founding editor of LondonlovesBusiness.com, the online newspaper for London entrepreneurs.
 Before that she was on the founding team of Smarta, the UK’s then-leading advice brand for start-ups.